Ilford railway station: Great Eastern Railway (1862–1922)

-In 1882 a new goods facility was built on the up side about half a mile east of Ilford station although the earlier sidings in the Ilford area continued operating for some years.
+In 1882, a new goods facility was built on the upside about half a mile east of Ilford station although the earlier sidings in the Ilford area continued operating for some years.

-In 1886 the carriage stabling shed was demolished and the up platform widened.
+In 1886, the carriage stabling shed was demolished and the up platform widened.
 Ilford station was completely rebuilt between 1891 and 1893 in advance of the 1894 quadrupling.
 The new station entrance was in Cranbrook Road and initially only the local lines had platforms.
 A new bay platform and run round loop were built on the down side.

 The period of 1893–1910 was one of great housing growth in the area and in 1895 the York Road entrance was opened at the west end of the station.
 On 1 July 1898 platforms on the two through lines were bought into service.
 The original 1839 entrance was re-opened for sundries traffic (as it had level access) at this time to serve the up through platform.

-From 1903 trains from Fenchurch Street ran through Ilford to Woodford following the opening of the Fairlop Loop.
-200,000 milk churns were being handled by the station in the mid-1900s so A bridge equipped with lifts to platform level was built.
-Later a dairy siding was located at the 1882 up goods yard on the up side and that received milk traffic from Halesworth and North Elmham in East Anglia meaning the bridge was then used for parcels.
+From 1903, trains from Fenchurch Street ran through Ilford to Woodford following the opening of the Fairlop Loop.
+200,000 milk churns were being handled by the station in the mid-1900s, so a bridge equipped with lifts to platform level was built.
+Later a dairy siding was located at the 1882 up goods yard on the upside and that received milk traffic from Halesworth and North Elmham in East Anglia meaning the bridge was then used for parcels.
 The milk traffic ceased in the 1960s.

 The July 1922 Bradshaw's Guide showed over 120 trains from Liverpool Street and Fenchurch Street calling at Ilford the majority of which were suburban trains, although some longer distance services still called.
 The majority of the suburban trains were to destinations on the Great Eastern Main Line, some terminating at Ilford and some routed towards the Fairlop Loop.

 In 1923, the GER amalgamated with other railways to form the London and North Eastern Railway (LNER).